Characterizing the Burst Error Correction Ability of Quantum Cyclic Codes: Error-Trapping Decoder of Quantum Cyclic Codes

 {\textbf{Input:}} {\textbf{Output:}}

-The QETD in Algorithm \ref{ErTrDeQuan} can decode all correctable burst errors of length $\ell \leq (n-\mathcal{K})/2$ and is quantum maximum likelihood decoding according to \cite{hsieh2011np}.
+The QETD in Algorithm \ref{ErTrDeQuan} can decode all correctable burst errors of length $\ell \leq \mathcal{L}$ which indicates the burst error correction ability of the QCCs.
+Moreover, the QETD algorithm can also decode all correctable burst errors of length up to $(n-\mathcal{K})/2$ that are the coset leaders, which have the shortest burst length in the coset.
+Therefore, the QETD algorithm is quantum maximum likelihood decoding of nondegenerate burst errors according to \cite{hsieh2011np,lin2004error,Gallager1968information}.
 Furthermore, the QETD can also decode degenerate errors belong to the coset of $C^\bot$.
 In addition, QETD in Algorithm \ref{ErTrDeQuan} is also available for Hermitian-ype QCCs.
 In Table \ref{degenerateQETD}, we list the numerical results of several QCCs for correcting quantum burst errors.
 Denote $\mathcal{N}_D$, $\mathcal{N}_0$, and $\mathcal{N}$ by the numbers of all correctable burst errors, all correctable nondegenerate burst errors and total errors of length $n\leq (n-\mathcal{K})/2$, respectively.
 We exhaustively traverse all the burst errors of length $\ell \le (n-\mathcal{K})/2$ and count the numbers of burst errors that are successfully decoded by QETD.
 It is shown in Table \ref{degenerateQETD} that QETD can correct more degenerate burst errors than nondegenerate ones.
 As the code length grows, the ratio $\mathcal{N}_D/\mathcal{N}_0$ becomes extremely larger and thus QETD can correct much more degenerate burst errors than nondegenerate ones.
 As an example, nondegenerate burst errors that can be decoded by the $Q=[[29,1]]$ QCC are only $4.4\%$ of the total burst errors of length $\ell\leq 12$.
 However, $Q$ can decode degenerate burst errors up to $26.9\%$ of the total burst errors of length $\ell\leq 12$.